MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 <for-improving-convergence-speed>
 There are a few techniques used to assist convergence.
 Two ideas that are well studied are discussed in this section.
 They are 1) breaking up the updates into smaller blocks, and 2) using momentum or acceleration.
 What is perhaps novel is considering the synergy between these two ideas.

-Two more techniques are implemented in BlockTensorDecomposition.jl to improve convergence.
+Two more techniques are implemented in BlockTensorFactorization.jl to improve convergence.
 To the authors knowledge, these are new to tensor factorization, but may or may not be applicable depending on the exact factorization problem or data being studied.
 For these reasons, these other techniques are discussed separately in @sec-ppr and @sec-multi-scale.

 === Sub-block Descent
 <sec-sub-block-descent>